Xqhare/neith/README.md

 Neith does not save the state to disc automatically, and if used in `ram-mode` it cannot save the state at all.
 So it is up to the user to ensure that a save to disc happens at appropriate points in their program.

+I implemented a flag for automatic saving.
+This can be set using the `set_autosave()` function.
+Using it you can turn the autosave on and off.
+Passing it true will turn autosave on, passing it false will turn it off again.
-Maybe I will implement a flag for automatic saving.
-This however is a [compute intensive operation](#saving-implementation), so it would probably default to `off` just like with the `job-history` table.
+Autosaving is a [compute intensive operation](#saving-implementation), so it defaults to `off` just like with the `job-history` table.

 ### Backend V2